Upscale Dining Killington VT

 80s music plays in the background as you enjoy your French onion soup (highly recommended by the locals).

-The focal point of Charity’s restaurant is an ornate antique bar crafted of cherry wood and marble in 19th century France and shipped to Killington 30 years ago.
+The focal point of Charity’s restaurant is an ornate antique bar crafted from cherry wood and marble in 19th century France and shipped to Killington 30 years ago.
 The Tiffany-eqsue stained glass lends a lovely touch to the rustic, saloon atmosphere.
 There are free wings during Happy Hour from 3 to 6 p.m.

 Bar seats are occupied by skiers, who are a pretty lively crew.
 There are a couple of flat-screen TVs and a projector for big games.
 Try to arrive early, because the wait can get a little crazy after 7 p.m.